 Recent research in Italy has developed one mechanism of doing so, while multiple clinics across the United States, Europe, and other locations worldwide offer modified versions of the treatment.
 The essence of the therapy involves encouraging formerly hairless or balding sections of the scalp to grow by offering the nutrients needed to regenerate hair and a follicle needed to produce one in the first place.

 A leading company working on a treatment for hair loss is Replicel.
-Headquartered in Vancouver, British Columbia, the company is developing an autologous cell therapy utilizing dermal sheath cup (DSC) cells to treat androgenetic alopecia (male pattern baldness).
+Headquartered in Vancouver, Canada, the company is developing an autologous cell therapy utilizing dermal sheath cup (DSC) cells to treat androgenetic alopecia (male pattern baldness).
 The product that Replicel is developing is called RCH-01.
 It is poised to begin a Phase 2 trial that will enroll 160 male subjects.